Oglethorpe Mall

+The former Sears at the mall is being converted into new apartments.

 History

 1967-1988

-The land the mall is located on is called the Chippewa Tract, created by a 1960 subdivision of former farm land.
+The land the mall is located on is called the Chippewa Tract, created by a 1960 subdivision of former farmland.
 Originally developed by Scott Hugdins of Atlanta, ground was broken in 1968.
 Sears and Belk developed their own stores in tandem with the mall.

 Oglethorpe Mall opened in April 1969 at 7804 Abercorn Street as Savannah's first enclosed, air-conditioned shopping mall.
 The main anchors were Belk-Beery, McCrory, Adler's, and Sears.
-At the time, the mall featured Savannah's only Chick-Fil-A restaurant.
+At the time, the mall featured Savannah's only Chick-fil-A restaurant.
 Other major tenants included Morrison's Cafeteria and a Piggly Wiggly.
 By 1974, an additional 25000 sqft of retail space was added.

-Additional growth came in 1982 when a 230000 sqft expansion was completed featuring J. C. Penney and local department store, Levy's.
-In February 1986, Levy's was acquired by Maas Brothers of Tampa, Florida.
+Additional growth came in 1982 when a 230000 sqft expansion was completed featuring JCPenney and local department store, Levy's.
+In February 1986, Levy's was folded into Maas Brothers of Tampa, Florida, which was also owned by Allied Department Stores.
 In 1985, Adler's closed and became a section of the mall known as The Promenade: A short mall entrance hallway lined with upscale stores such as Laura Ashley.
-By 1988 Maas Brothers was consolidated into Jordan Marsh, a major Federated Department Stores chain based in Florida and New England.
+By 1988 Maas Brothers was consolidated into Jordan Marsh, another major Allied chain based in Florida and New England.